gemoc/ICSA2017Tutorial/readme.md

 ## Scope

-During this tutorial, the participants will develop a simplified version of the [MontiArc component & connector ADL](http://www.se-rwth.de/topics/Software-Architecture.php).
+During this tutorial, the participants will extend a given finite state machine DSL in terms of syntax and semantics and integrate it into a simplified version of the [MontiArc component & connector ADL](http://www.se-rwth.de/topics/Software-Architecture.php) using the GEMOC Studio language workbench.
 The ADL is tailored for designing component-based distributed interactive systems that reliy on state-based models to describe component behavior.
-You will use the GEMOC Studio to develop a simplified version of MontiArc, including  syntax and semantics, and deploy it in the modeling workbench to edit, execute, animate and debug conforming models.
-In the modeling workbench, the participants will design a software architecture based on predefined components.
+In the modeling workbench, the participants will design integrated models.
 Based on such a design, participants will be able to concurrently execute the various components according to the execution semantics (message passing) of MontiArc, to graphically animate the architecture, and to debug the system behavior.